-The Amendment Law, which entered into force on 24 June 2020, aims to embody the Authority's more than 20 years of enforcement experience and bring Turkish competition law closer to EU competition law.
+The Turkish merger control provisions aims to embody the Authority's more than 20 years of enforcement experience and bring Turkish competition law closer to EU competition law.
 It is designed to be more compatible with the way the law is being applied in practice and aims to further comply with EU competition law.
 The most prominent changes and mechanisms introduced by the Amendment Law are as follows: